criblio/appscope/website/src/pages/docs/cli-reference.md

 Flags:
   -h, --help   Help for scope

-Use "scope [sub-command] --help" for more information about a sub-command.
+Use "scope [subcommand] --help" for more information about a subcommand.
 ```

-As noted just above, to see a specific sub-command's help or its required parameters, enter:
+As noted just above, to see a specific subcommand's help or its required parameters, enter:
-`./scope <sub-command> -h`
+`./scope <subcommand> -h`

 …or:
-`./scope help <sub-command> [flags]`.
+`./scope help <subcommand> [flags]`.

 ---